-It’s that time of the year again!
-Time to sit down, break out your thinking caps, and set goals that you’ll strive toward for the whole year.
+It's that time of year once more!
+Time to settle in, put on your thinking caps, and establish goals to pursue throughout the entire year.

 Let’s say you want to reach goal zero: zero injuries, zero incidents.
-It’s a noble goal, but you’ll never conquer it unless you have a strategy and a goal written for success.
-Here’s how to be more effective in determining yearly safety goals.
+It’s a noble goal, representing the pinnacle of workplace safety, but you’ll never conquer it unless you have a strategy and a goal written for success.
+This involves not only setting clear objectives but also continuously monitoring progress and making adjustments as needed.
+Here’s how to be more effective in determining yearly safety goals, ensuring they are not just dreams but achievable targets.

 Make Your Goals SMART